ishikawa-group/python_basic_tutorial/numpy.md

 # Numpy and scipy
 ## numpy
-* *numpy* is the python library to do numerical procedure.
+* NumPy is one of the fundamental packages for scientific computing in Python.
+It contains functionality for multi-dimensional arrays, and also mathematical functions such as linear algebra operations, the Fourier transform, and pseudo-random number generators.
 Usually, numerical calculations in your code will be faster if you use numpy.
-* In numpy, **array** is used.
-You can use multi-dimensional array.

 ### Loading library
 ```python